mayasissel/CarbsAndRatings/README.md

 Test Statistic: The absolute difference of mean bwteeen rating of high carb recipes and not high carb recipes

 Significance Level: 0.05

+The observed difference of means for 'rating' and 'carb_heavy' we got is roughly int, indicated by the red line on the graph.
+Because the p_value we found (0.0) is less than 0.05, we reject the null hypothesis.
+Concluding that the missingness of the 'rating' column is dependent on 'calories (#)'

 ## Framing a Prediction Problem